 To verify the ability of the actuator to replicate biologically relevant torque and velocity capabilities we test the actuator configured as a foot-ankle powered prosthesis, worn by human subjects with below knee amputation.
-The preliminary testing includes a 52 year old, 75kg male subject, with unilateral below knee amputation walking on a treadmill at specified speeds.
-Additionally, an initial experiment with a female subject aged 46, with unilateral below knee amputation was evaluated on stair climbs, and a second male subject, aged 51, with above knee leg difference was also evaluated with two TF8 actuators configured a powered ankle and knee.
+The preliminary testing includes a 75kg male subject, with unilateral below knee amputation walking on a treadmill at specified speeds.
+Additionally, an initial experiment with an above knee subject was performed but no data is presented at this time.
 Experimental procedures include donning and adjustment of the TF8 to match the alignment and comfort of the participant's standard issued prosthesis.

-The walking controller we implemented is a finite-state machine walking controller following similar methods to [4], [37]-[39].
-The state transitions are shown in Fig. 9.
+The walking controller we implemented is a finite-state machine walking controller following similar methods to [36]-[39].
+The state transitions are shown in Fig. 10.
 Joint torque is specified by the mid-level impedance controller.
 The impedance torque command follows the standard single-joint form: $\tau_d = K_d(\theta{des} - \theta_l) - B(\dot{\theta}l)$ where, τ_d is desired joint torque specified to the torque controller, θ{des} is desired joint angle set point, θ_l is measured joint angle, and $\dot{\theta}l$ is measured joint velocity.
 The initial impedance parameters were based on parameters in [40].
 Control parameters were then tuned to match the comfort level of the subject as they acclimated to walking at self-selected speed with the powered ankle-foot system.